jonathanstathakis/wine_analysis_hplc_uv/logbook.md

 Fist step is to produce the dataframes in an appropriate format to work on.
 This has been achieved by modifying the `pivot_wine_data` function in pca module to produce a dataframe with a heirarchical index of ('wine', ['mins', 'val']).

+2023-08-10 16:57:19

+Getting there.
+With the help of user __Alex__ ive got a method of pivoting the tables out in duckdb prior to moving to Python, making everything lightning fast.
+However, working with multiindexes is a goddamn pain, and i need to learn how to do that better.
+Also extracting 'obs_num' with the pivot would be v useful, but currently dont seem to be able to.

+[pivot_wine_data](src/wine_analysis_hplc_uv/db_methods/pivot_wine_data.py) will need a big clean up before we can proceed really, but we're still testing it.

+It currently looks like ive still got duplicates in the set somehow, specifically:

+98         2020 barone ricasoli chianti classico rocca di ... mins      0
+                                                              value     0

+Which is forcing the dataset to be twice as long as it should be.
+72         2021 de bortoli sacred hill cabernet merlot        mins   5712.

+##  Sequence Alignment

+2023-08-13 12:19:38

+The first stage of the preprocessing pipeline is sequence alignment, specifically Multiple Sequence Alignment (MSA).
+This is necessary because the chromatograph can have a variation in observation points.
+What is the variation in observation points?

+dog walk transcription:

+db long table pivot wine data test:

+- [ ] multiindex test
+- [ ] shape before and after pivot
+  - [ ] get counts of unique values `n_unique` in pivot columns (i.e primary key i.e. 'id'), column count `n_col` and row count `n_row`.
+To calculate the expected shape, divide row count by `n_unique` to get pivot table `n_row`, add `n_unique` to `n_col` to get pivot table `n_col`.
+- [ ] cell contents
+  - [ ] presence of nulls as `sum_null`. `sum_null` > 1 is an issue.

+To debug the too long pivot table, try swapping `sample_code` out for `id`, a possibly more reliable primary key.

+## Justification of need for MSA

+For a time series $y = f(x)$, MSA aligns $x$ of all sequences determined to be related so that they all experience the same variation (none) from the input, and thus all output variation is contained within $f(x)$ unique to that signal.

+From what I've seen so far (very little) it is a concern if observation frequencies differ, or start and stop at different times.
+In my dataset the observation time points differ minutely, and thus the question of whether it is necessary to undertake MSA can be raised.
+A first touch check of whether I need to could be to observe the point-by-point variance across the included time series.
+Frankly I'll need to do further research on both time series statistics and MSA.

+TODO:

+- [ ] annotate @brown_2020c
+- [ ] research MSA
+- [ ] research time series statistics
+- [ ] finish cleaning up and c